Teach an Adult Education Class

 Your CV or résumé should highlight relevant experience (particularly teaching experience), research, publications, and other relevant activities.

 We also want to understand your teaching style and approach to working with students.
 We ask for a description of how you conduct your classes.
 For example, are your classes mostly lecture-based, or do you prefer to lead class discussions?
+What can participants expect from you as an instructor?

 Many but not all instructors ask participants to complete voluntary reading assignments outside of class.
 In general, we ask that you assign no more than about 75 pages of academic reading or 200 pages of narrative reading per week.
 Our classes generally do not have assignments other than reading, unless the class is a workshop.